Karen Blixen: Early life and education

-During her early years, she spent part of her time at her mother's family home, the Mattrup seat farm near Horsens, while in later years there were visits to Folehavegård, an estate near Hørsholm that had belonged to her father's family.
-Longing for the freedom she had enjoyed when her father was alive, she was able to find some satisfaction in telling her younger sister Ellen hair-raising good-night stories, partly inspired by Danish folk tales and Icelandic sagas.
-In 1905, these led to her Grjotgard Ålvesøn og Aud in which her literary talent began to emerge.
+During her early years, she spent part of her time at her mother's family home, the Mattrup seat farm near Horsens.
+In later years she visited Folehavegård, an estate near Hørsholm that had belonged to her father's family.
+Longing for the freedom she had enjoyed when her father was alive, she found some satisfaction in telling her younger sister Ellen hair-raising good-night stories, partly inspired by Danish folk tales and Icelandic sagas.
+In 1905, these led to her Grjotgard Ålvesøn og Aud, in which her literary talent began to emerge.
 Around this time, she also published fiction in Danish periodicals under the pseudonym Osceola, the name of her father's dog, which she had often walked in her father's company.

-In 1898, Karen and her two sisters spent a year in Switzerland, where she learned to speak French.
+In 1898, Dinesen and her two sisters spent a year in Switzerland, where she learned to speak French.
 In 1902, she attended Charlotte Sode's art school in Copenhagen before continuing her studies at the Royal Danish Academy of Fine Arts under Viggo Johansen from 1903 to 1906.
 In her mid-twenties, she also visited Paris, London and Rome on study trips.

-While still young, Dinesen spent many of her holidays with her paternal cousin's family, the Blixen-Fineckes, in Skåne in the south of Sweden.
-She first fell in love with the dashing equestrian baron Hans, but he did not reciprocate.
-She therefore decided to accept the favours of his twin brother, Baron Bror Blixen-Finecke, and they announced their engagement on 23 December 1912, to the family's surprise.
+Dinesen spent many of her holidays with her paternal cousin's family, the Blixen-Fineckes, in Skåne in the south of Sweden and fell in love with her second cousin, Baron Hans von Blixen-Finecke.
+When Hans did not reciprocate, she entered a relationship with his twin brother, Baron Bror Blixen-Finecke.
+The couple announced their engagement on 23 December 1912, to the family's surprise.

 Given the difficulties both were experiencing in settling in Denmark, the family suggested they should move abroad.
-Their common uncle, Aage Westenholz (1859–1935) who had made a fortune in Siam, suggested they should go to Kenya to start a coffee farm.
-He and his sister Ingeborg Dinesen invested 150,000 Danish crowns in the venture.
+Karen's uncle, Aage Westenholz (1859–1935) who had made a fortune in Siam, suggested they should go to Kenya to start a coffee farm.
+He and his sister Ingeborg (Karen's mother) invested 150,000 Danish krone in the venture.
 Early in 1913, Bror left for Kenya.
-He was followed by his fiancée in December.
+He was followed by his fiancée Karen in December 1913.